Plymouth State University

-A complainant may request a Panel Conduct Hearing.
+A complainant may request a panel conduct hearing.

-- Using input from the complainant and the accused, details of the case, and member availability, the COSC will bring together a panel of 3 people to include one designee who will serve as chair (may be the COSC), and 2 trained administrators, faculty or staff.
-The COSC is responsible for constituting, training, advising, and assigning cases to members of the panel.
+- Using input from the complainant and the accused, details of the case, and member availability, the ADOS will bring together a panel of 3 people to include one designee who will serve as chair (may be the ADOS), and 2 trained administrators, faculty or staff.
+The ADOS is responsible for constituting, training, advising, and assigning cases to members of the panel.
 All decisions of responsibility are based on preponderance of the evidence (defined as “more likely that not”) and a minimum of a 2-1 panel vote.
 Hearings are conducted in private, and accommodations, upon the complainant’s request, can be made to ensure the complainant does not have to face the alleged perpetrator during the hearing (such as using Skype, having visual partitions, or using a speaker phone from a different location).
 A request can be made for a hearing before a trained individual hearing officer instead of a panel (See above section entitled “Hearing before an Individual Hearing Officer”).
-The final decision for the hearing type rests with the COSC or the Dean of Students.
+The final decision for the hearing type rests with the ADOS or the Dean of Students.

 - The complainant and the accused student have the ability to appeal the decided hearing type to a different senior administrator.

 - Testimony by Closed-Circuit Technology.
-With 2 business days of prior notice, request by a party or witness, the University may be able to provide for testimony by closed-circuit technology in appropriate circumstances, including where parties or witnesses are otherwise unable to participate in the hearing.
+With 2 business days of prior notice, request by a party or witness, the university may be able to provide for testimony by closed-circuit technology in appropriate circumstances, including where parties or witnesses are otherwise unable to participate in the hearing.

 - Recording.
-The COSC (or appropriate hearing officer) will arrange for the hearing to be recorded.
+The ADOS (or appropriate hearing officer) will arrange for the hearing to be recorded.
 The recorded record is maintained through any appeal process and is then eliminated.
 In the event of an appeal by either party, the recording avoids a repeating of stories/testimonies/detail to an appeal officer or panel.

-- Privacy of the Hearing Process: Final Outcome Letter.
+- Privacy of the Hearing Process: final outcome letter.
 In order to comply with FERPA and Title IX and to provide an orderly process for the presentation and consideration of relevant information without undue intimidation or pressure, the hearing process is not open to the general public.
 Accordingly, documents prepared in anticipation of the hearing (including the Investigative Report, the Notice of Hearing, and the pre-hearing submissions), other documents, testimony, or other information introduced at the hearing, and any transcript of the hearing itself, may not be disclosed outside of the hearing proceedings, except as may be required or authorized by law/policy.